 No, there is no licence endorsement for MCC training.
 Your Part 142 operator should provide a course completion certificate as evidence that you have completed the training to the required standard.

-MCC training is a requirement for the grant of an ATPL from 1 September 2014.
-You satisfy the MCC requirement for an ATPL if you complete an MCC-equivalent training course either before or after 1 September 2014.
-Otherwise, you need to complete an approved Part 142 MCC training course.
+MCC training is a requirement for the grant of an ATPL.
+To satisfy the MCC requirement for an ATPL you must complete an approved Part 142 MCC training course.

 Do I need to complete an MCC course?

 The following case studies show examples of pilots with different circumstances, and what they need to do in relation to MCC training.

 Adam holds an ATPL (A) and an A320 type rating.
 He is working for an airline and is successfully participating in the airline’s approved training and checking system.
 This means Adam already satisfies the MCC training requirement and can continue to conduct multi-crew operations.

 Tina holds and ATPL(H), has no multi-crew operational experience and works in general aviation in single-pilot operations.
 Tina’s new employer wants her to operate a multi-crew certificated helicopter.

 Tina’s ATPL authorises multi-crew operations and, on completion of the helicopter type rating, she can commence multi-crew operations – she doesn’t need to complete MCC training.